FigBug/Wavetable/README.md

 My synth is BSD licensed, however it depends on JUCE.
 To use in a commercial application, you must have a JUCE license.
 Wavetables have their own license.

-Need addition features or help integrating, contact me for consulting services: https://rabiensoftware.com/
+Need additional features or help integrating, contact me for consulting services: https://rabiensoftware.com/